Routing & Directions

 Embedded maps support single-location Get Directions links in popups.

-Embeds do not currently provide the full layer-route planning UI that the main map experience has.
+Embeds do not currently provide the full layer-route planning or optimization UI that the main map experience has.

 Troubleshooting